a-p7/2048-using-pygame/README.md

 Smooth Animations: Enjoy smooth animations that visualize tile movements and merging actions, making the gameplay more dynamic and engaging.

-Keyboard Controls: Easily control the game using simple arrow keys on your keyboard, allowing for intuitive tile movements.
-Ensure you have Python 3.x installed on your system.

 run the game by opening main.exe